 - To calculate 20% ($3,000 x 0.20 = $600).

 Remember, the 50% is for all your needs, not just your rent alone.
 So make sure you have a good idea of how much you spend per month on things like food and utilities before deciding the exact amount you can put towards rent.

 The 50/30/20 rule was popularized by Senator Elizabeth Warren and her daughter Amelia Warren Tyagi in their book, “All Your Worth: The Ultimate Lifetime Money Plan.”

 » MORE: Learn how to start budgeting

 While these rules of thumb are helpful starting points for determining how much rent you can afford, there are several other factors to consider — such as other expenses associated with renting, where you want to live, how much debt you have, and the kind of lifestyle you want.

-Your monthly rent payment will likely be your largest housing expense, but it’s not the only expense.
+Your monthly rent payment will likely be your largest housing expense, but it’s not the only expense when figuring out how much it cost to live alone.
 Often landlords require all sorts of extras.
 Here are some other things you’ll need to factor in: